-The functional currency for the Company and its subsidiary is the currency of the primary economic environment in which the entity operates.
+The functional currency for the Company and its subsidiaries is the currency of the primary economic environment in which the entity operates.
 Transactions in foreign currencies are translated to the functional currency of the entity at the exchange rate in existence at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies at the reporting date are retranslated at the period end date exchange rates.

-The functional currency of the parent entity is the Canadian dollar, which is also the presentation currency of our consolidated financial statements.
-The functional currency of the Company's foreign subsidiary is the United States dollar.
+The functional currency of the parent entity and Sequoia Gold & Silver Ltd. is the Canadian dollar, which is also the presentation currency of our consolidated financial statements.
+The functional currency of Sierra Gold & Silver Ltd. is the United States dollar.